 Is Uber safe in Morocco?

-Uber launched in Casablanca in 2015, but after some difficulties, Uber was forced to suspend its services in the country.
+Uber launched in Casablanca in 2015.
+However, after some difficulties, Uber was forced to suspend its services in the country.
+As of Winter 2019, it is not expected to be return to Morocco anytime soon.

 Are taxis safe in Morocco?